Jul

 Millennium Bridge is one of London’s most iconic bridges and its fictional destruction features in the Harry Potter film series, the most expensive scene in the entire eight-movie franchise.

-As we can see, steel’s properties of strength, low weight, durability, and resistance to corrosion have enabled architects and engineers to design and construct such huge projects for over 150 years.
+As we can see, steel’s properties of strength, low weight, durability, and resistance to corrosion have enabled architects and engineers to design, construct and install such huge projects for over 150 years.
 Having stood the test of time despite extensive public use every day, they not only demonstrate the practicality of steel in construction, but also its adaptability to be built into such distinctive and beautiful structures that are recognised the world over.